mrblack360/PSAIMS/README.md

 ```

-We have provided `node/database/conf-example.js` file as an example, make a copy and rename to `node/database/conf.js`
+We have provided `node/database/conf-example.js` file as an example, make a copy and rename to `node/database/conf.js` and then ensure to fill in the correct database credentials for you MYSQL database.

 ### Build